Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Proof of Theorem

-For the final step, combining the $L^q$-mean value inequality for subharmonic functions from Corollary \ref{cor_MVq} with the weak Harnack inequality for superharmonic functions from Proposition \ref{prop_weakEHI}, we have the elliptic Harnack inequality for harmonic functions as follows.
+For the final step, combining the $L^q$-mean value inequality for subharmonic functions from Corollary \ref{cor_MVq} with the weak Harnack inequality for superharmonic functions from Proposition \ref{prop_wEHI}, we have the elliptic Harnack inequality for harmonic functions as follows.

-\begin{proof}[Proof of Proposition \ref{prop_main_EHI}] Let $q$, $A_1$, $C_1$ be the positive constants from Proposition \ref{prop_weakEHI}.
+\begin{proof}[Proof of \ref{eq_EHI} in Theorem \ref{thm_main_conv}] Let $q,C_1,A_1$ be the positive constants from Proposition \ref{prop_wEHI}.
 Let $A_H=4A_1$.
 For such $q$, let $C_2$ be the positive constant from Corollary \ref{cor_MVq}.
-Then for any ball $B(x_0,R)$, for any $u\in\calF$ which is non-negative harmonic in $B(x_0,A_HR)$, we have
+For any ball $B(x_0,R)$, for any $u\in\mathcal{F}$ which is non-negative harmonic in $B(x_0,A_HR)$, by replacing $u$ with $u\vee 0$, we may assume that $u$ is non-negative in $X$.

+Firstly, we prove the result for bounded $u$.
+Indeed, it follows directly from Proposition \ref{prop_wEHI} and Corollary \ref{cor_MVq} that